 Blend in 2 cups more water*, your sweetener of choice, vanilla extract, sea salt and cinnamon (optional).
 If your blender can’t totally break down the cashews, strain the milk through a fine mesh strainer or cheese cloth.
 Store the milk in a covered container in the refrigerator.
 It should keep for 3 to 4 days.

-*The ratio of water to cashews (4 to 1) in this recipe yields milk that is somewhere between 2% and whole milk in terms of creaminess.
-Use less water for even creamier results.
+*Water ratio: The ratio of water to cashews (4 to 1) in this recipe yields milk that is somewhere between 2% and whole milk in terms of creaminess.
+I think it’s just right as-is, but you can use less water for even creamier results.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.